Hot World Series on deck: Altuve, Astros vs Kershaw, Dodgers

 A pair of 100-win teams for the first time in nearly a half-century.
 Hollywood Walk of Fame vs. Texans who wear the star.
 A little extra Magic, plus Nolan back in the fast lane.

-This is one hot World Series — the Houston Astros, fresh off a Game 7 victory over the Yankees, taking on the Los Angeles Dodgers, well rested after a postseason romp.
+This is one hot World Series — the Houston Astros, fresh off a Game 7 victory over the Yankees, taking on the narrowly favored Los Angeles Dodgers, well rested after a postseason romp.

 Could be real steamy, too.
 It's supposed to be almost 100 degrees at Dodger Stadium for the opener Tuesday night, maybe the hottest temperature ever at a World Series game.